Green Guru LLC Irrigation & Landscape Lighting

 BIGFOOT® 40G vs 80G Lake/Pond Pump Intake Filters

-Sizing, placement, and maintenance guidance for surface-water irrigation intakes—plus a practical comparison table and FAQ schema.
+Sizing, placement, and maintenance guidance for surface-water irrigation intakes, with a cleaner path from flow range to filter choice.

 BIGFOOT® is a suction-side intake filter family built for surface-water irrigation pumps drawing from lakes, ponds, rivers, or retention basins.
-It reduces intake velocity by spreading suction across a wide screen area—helping reduce clogging while protecting the pump.
+It reduces intake velocity by spreading suction across a wider screen area, which helps reduce clogging while protecting the pump.

 Model comparison